-When asked 'whether public funds were misappropriated by ministers/public officials for private or party political purposes', almost half of respondents (47%) said that this was 'very common' while only 15% of the respondents stated 'not common at all'.
+When asked 'whether public funds were misappropriated by ministers/public officials for private or party political purposes', a clear majority of 55% said that this was 'very common'.
 We followed up on this question, and asked the respondents to separately rate how common it was to misappropriate public funds for political and private purposes.
-46% of the respondents said that the misappropriation of public funds for political party purpose were 'very common' while 48% said it was 'very common' for private purposes.
-Therefore the difference is not that significant.
+54% of the respondents said that the misappropriation of public funds for political party purpose are 'very common' while 57% said it is 'very common' for private purposes.